Skip to main content

 Ongoing costs

 Mortgage repayments are the obvious one.
 On a $1.2M loan at 6.2 percent over 30 years, monthly repayments are about $7,350.
-Use the current rate from your lender, not the comparison rate, to calculate this accurately.
+Use the actual interest rate from your lender to calculate repayments.
+The comparison rate is useful when choosing between lenders, but the actual rate determines your monthly payment.

 Council rates vary by council and property value.
 In Sydney, expect $1,200 to $2,500 per year for a house.
 In Melbourne, it is similar.
 Regional areas can be higher or lower depending on the council.